Updated January 25, 2023

 This is pretty simple, but so few people do it.
 At worst, you might get ignored.
 But I bet that 9 times of of 10 they’re at least going to take another look at your profile.

-It’s an open question as to whether LinkedIn premium is worth it or not.
-I did a full post about it, which you can read here.
+It’s an open question as to whether LinkedIn Premium is worth it or not.

 I think it has a lot of advantages.
 As of writing this, LinkedIn often offers you a free month of Premium to try.
 I usually take it, but always set a reminder to cancel.

-Use that month to take some courses, if you want.
+Use that month to take some courses on LinkedIn Learning, if you want.
 But definitely use the features such as Top Applicant to add skills that you are missing to your profile to make it more searchable.
 You can also connect with people who view your profile.

 LinkedIn is changing fast, and the material that gets the most attention is stories.